aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 **Calibration succeeds but applying values is refused**

-The indi-allsky configuration changed after the run began, or the signed-in account is not an administrator.
-Start a new calibration against the current configuration.
+The indi-allsky configuration changed after the run began, the bound camera is no longer the same local ASI676MC, or the user cannot save Config.
+Start a new calibration against the current configuration and camera.

 **Repair validation fails during capture**